To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The international community has “made a mistake” with the intensity of its focus on the global HIV/Aids epidemic and lost ground on family planning as a result, says the head of the United Nations Population Fund.

 Interviewed as the world population reaches seven billion, Babatunde Osotimehin, the fund’s executive director, said efforts to expand family planning services in the developing world stalled for a decade while global health organisations turned their energies to fighting HIV/Aids.
 “We made a mistake; we disconnected HIV from reproductive health,” he said.

 About 60-million people have been infected with or died from HIV/Aids in the 30 years since the virus was first identified.
-Meanwhile, the global population will hit seven billion at the end of October.
-About 1.8-billion are young people, the vast majority living in the poorest countries.

 By criticising decades of development policy by the UN and world governments, Osotimehin’s remarks are hugely controversial.
 “I find it difficult to understand how any development leader can believe that funding for Aids in Africa was a distraction from other priorities,” said Siddharth Dube, a former senior adviser at UNAids.